negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 Deep mapping is research-creation for my exploration is driven by intellectual and spatial topoi which lure me forwards even before I comprehend where they lead (Loveless 2019, 95).
 Following a concept in multiple directions I find myself making surprising connections.
 I write "follow" because when I loosen my desire to arrive at a specific place, when I release control of the destination as it were, I make room for latent connections to make themselves (apparent).

-Exploration, put one way, is ["the action of traveling in or through an unfamiliar area in order to learn about it"](https://bit.ly/3XeFxZw).
-Deep mapping is a practice of learning through disorientation.
-Though the field (city, discipline) is at first unfamiliar, the iterative act of navigating, of finding ways around, coheres a framework of reference points which constitute am embodied topology - the field of encounter.
+Exploration, put one way, is ["the action of traveling in or through an unfamiliar area in order to learn about it"](https://bit.ly/3XeFxZw). **Deep mapping is a practice of learning through disorientation.** Though the field (city, discipline) is at first unknown and therefore unfamiliar, the iterative act of navigating, of finding ways around, coheres a framework of reference points which constitute am embodied topology - the field of encounter.

 ```
 My theory of deep mapping is constituted through my practice of deep mapping.